antespbau/Portfolio-of-personal-data-analysis-projects/Denmark Energy Price Forecasting/readme.md

   <img src="https://raw.githubusercontent.com/antespbau/Portfolio-of-personal-data-analysis-projects/main/Denmark%20Energy%20Price%20Forecasting/PNG/PNG/forecast_comparison_models_DK2.png" width="900"/>
 </p>

-The forecast comparison across models highlights the trade-off between simplicity, economic realism and predictive accuracy.
-The baseline model captures general temporal dynamics but is less responsive to underlying market conditions.
-The Market Drivers model produces the best overall forecasts, suggesting that a focused set of economically meaningful variables is enough to improve performance significantly.
-The extended structural model remains informative, but the additional complexity does not produce further gains.
-This comparison shows that, in applied electricity price forecasting, the best model is not necessarily the most complex one, but the one that combines relevant economic signals with a parsimonious and robust structure.
+The comparison shows a clear trade-off between simplicity, economic realism and predictive performance.
+The baseline model captures temporal structure, but the Market Drivers model delivers the best overall forecasts by adding a focused set of meaningful fundamentals.
+The extended structural model adds complexity, but not enough extra value to outperform the more parsimonious specification.

 ---

 # Final Summary

-This project provides an applied economic and data-driven analysis of Danish day-ahead electricity prices in DK1 and DK2.
-Across the three modelling stages, the results show that electricity prices can be partially forecast using their own past behaviour, but that predictive performance improves significantly when the model incorporates market fundamentals linked to supply, demand and production costs.
-In particular, wind generation, temperature and gas prices add strong explanatory value because they reflect key mechanisms of price formation in power markets.
+This project analyses Danish day-ahead electricity prices through three modelling stages, moving from a pure time-series baseline to models that incorporate market fundamentals and broader structural variables.
+The results show that price history alone contains useful information, but forecast accuracy improves significantly when the model includes economically meaningful drivers such as wind generation, temperature and gas prices.

-The main conclusion is that the **Market Drivers model** offers the best balance between forecasting accuracy and economic interpretability.
-It improves performance over the pure time-series baseline while remaining more robust than the broader structural specification.
-This suggests that, for short-term Danish electricity price forecasting, a focused set of economically meaningful variables can outperform a more complex model with a wider set of structural inputs.

-Beyond forecasting, the project also illustrates a broader analytical point: electricity markets are influenced by recurring temporal patterns, but also by real physical and economic fundamentals.
-Combining both perspectives leads to stronger and more realistic models, which is especially relevant for energy market analysis, trading, system planning and business decision-making.

-This project demonstrates how electricity price forecasting models can be progressively improved by incorporating additional market information.

-The modelling process evolved through three stages:

-1. **Baseline autoregressive model**
-2. **Market Drivers model**
-3. **Extended structural model**

-The results show that the **Market Drivers model achieved the best balance between predictive accuracy and economic interpretability**.
+Overall, the **Market Drivers model** achieved the best balance between predictive performance and economic interpretability.
+The project therefore highlights an important conclusion for applied energy analytics: the most useful forecasting model is not necessarily the most complex one, but the one that combines relevant market signals with a robust and focused structure.

 ---